Rudraksh825/Neighbors/README.md

 # nn-chain-explorer

-A research tool for studying the **topology of learned image embedding spaces** by tracing nearest-neighbor chains.
-For every image in a dataset, we follow the chain of nearest neighbors until a cycle is detected — then analyze the structure of those cycles across two embedding models: DINOv2 and CLIP.
+Studies the **topology of learned image embedding spaces** by tracing nearest-neighbor chains.
+For every image, we follow the chain of nearest neighbors until a cycle is detected, then analyze the structure across DINOv2 and CLIP.

-Key quantities measured:
-- **Transient length τ(i):** how many steps before entering a cycle
-- **Cycle length ℓ(i):** length of the eventual cycle
-- **Hub score h(i):** how many images point to image i as their nearest neighbor
-- **Basin of attraction:** how many images eventually flow into a given cycle
+Key quantities: transient length τ(i), cycle length ℓ(i), hub score h(i), basin of attraction.

 ---